DO1FJN/C2LORAGW/README.md

 The datastream used in the internet / ham-net derives from a 2012 project 'HAMdLNK' and uses the same format like my D-Star proof-of-concept software from this time.
-A demo software 'DV-RPTR-App' was already developed and is still in use (now with localaudio using pipwire) to test the UDP link.
+A demo software 'DV-RPTR-App' was already developed and is still in use (now with localaudio using pipewire) to test the UDP link.

 On UHF side I defined 10 modes using the lower bandwidth modulations of the LoRa IC: 10,15,20 and 31kHz to transmit with 100% duty on a frequency within 70cm ham-radio band (430-440MHz in Germany).
 C2LoRaGW acts as a hotspot transmitting and receiving on